apache/mesos/3rdparty/libprocess/README.md

 ## `defer`

-`defer` allows the caller to postpone the decision wether to [dispatch](#dispatch) something by creating a callable object which can perform the dispatch at a later point in time.
+`defer` allows the caller to postpone the decision whether to [dispatch](#dispatch) something by creating a callable object which can perform the dispatch at a later point in time.

 <!---
 ~~~{.cpp}